s-macke/starflight-reverse/README.md

 ## Translation ##

 The disassember transpiles the FORTH code into C-style code..
 Most of the transpiled code compiles.
 To understand what the program does take a look at the following table.
-It takes the "bytecode" as input and transforms it into C.
+It takes the "bytecode" (which are mainly 16-Bit pointers) as input and transforms it into C.

 Forth code:
 ```FORTH